 Page speed is more important than ever.

 It’s built into Google’s search algorithm, so a speedier competing website could outrank yours and leave you in the dust!
 It’s unavoidable, and it applies to everyone.
 Version 5 of Google PageSpeed Insights makes speed on mobile ever more crucial.
-Check your pace and start planning for your SEO efforts in 2019.
+Check your pace and start planning for your SEO efforts ahead.

 If you’ve been testing the speed of your website lately between sprinting to catch up with your competitors, you may have noticed something has changed.